The atomic clocks of the Greenwich Time Service

 Neither the Bulletins nor the Greenwich Time Reports mention where at Herstmonceux the atomic clocks were located.
 Nor did any of the Observatory Reports until the Report for the period 1 October 1980 - 30 September 1985 which states: 'The clocks are kept in six locked, temperature controlled rooms in an air condition sub-basement and have individually stabilised external DC power supplies.'
 Some information was however published in 1973 when in his paper Facilities and services in the Time Department of the Royal Greenwich Observatory.
 Proceedings of the 5th PITI Planning Meeting, NASA Goddard Space Flight Center Smith wrote:

 'The time department now operates five caesium standards, which are housed in cellars at sub-basement level.
 Each standard has an independent earthing system, an individual emergency power supply, and the distribution of time and frequency is by buffered screened balanced lines, On initial installation, each standard is carefully set up according to the manufacturers recommended procedure, the C-field being adjusted to the optimum level.
 No subsequent frequency adjustment is made by off-setting the C-field.
 In these strictly controlled conditions, the standards are capable of a stability of mean rate over periods of weeks of better than 0.01 microseconds per day.
 (1in 10l3).
-The rates of individual standards can differ by a s much as 0.5 microseconds per day, and occasional inexplicable changes of rate of a few tenths of a microsecond per day can occur.'
+The rates of individual standards can differ by as much as 0.5 microseconds per day, and occasional inexplicable changes of rate of a few tenths of a microsecond per day can occur.'

 The West Building shortly after its completion in 1957.
 The Time Department's control room was in the basement, whose windows cab be seen immediately in front of the row of parked cars.
 The clock cellars were located beneath them in the sub-basement.
 The towers on the roof supported an aerial for the reception of time signals.
 From a photograph published in 1958